IPCS INCHEM Home

 Dust explosion possible if in powder or granular form, mixed with air.

 May explode on heating.
 On combustion, forms nitrogen oxides.
-The substance decomposes on heating producing toxic fumes including nitrogen oxides.
+Decomposes on heating.
+This produces toxic fumes including nitrogen oxides.
 Reacts with strong oxidants.

 Melting point: 44-116°C